-- The actual execution for 2023 has increased due to elevated activity levels.
-Demand is projected to remain strong in 2024 onwards. - Approximately six to eight of Diving Support Vessels (DSV) are required for the next three years. - Outlook is based on forecasted number of days for execution of underwater activities utilising Diving Support Vessels (DSV) where the estimated volume for each vessel specification may vary depending on specific scope requirement by PACs.
+- DPII DSV ROV & DPII DSV Built-in DPII DSV ROV & Intervention - The actual execution for 2023 has increased due to elevated activity levels.
+Demand is projected to remain strong in 2024 onwards. - Approximately six to eight Diving Support Vessels (DSV) are required for the next three years. - Outlook is based on forecasted number of days for execution of underwater activities utilising Diving Support Vessels (DSV) where the estimated volume for each vessel specification may vary depending on specific scope requirement by PACs.